JackSzwergold/Writing/memories/Atari 400 Bullshit 2.md

 But amongst all of the games and such on the rack, one specific game caught my eye: It was called *Baja Buggy*.
 It basically was an independently produced bootleg clone of the Atari arcade game *Pole Position*.
 But instead of driving a Formula One car around a paved race track, you drove a dirt buggy in some kind of race around a desert landscape.

 I wanted it, but it cost $29.99.
-Which was way out of the price-range of my allowance and limited savings at the time.
-So I looked at the package and tried to figure out how I could afford it.
+Which was way out of the price range of my $2 weekly allowance and limited savings at the time.
+So I looked at the package and tried to figure out how I could get it.

 ***